Gishwati Forest: Tourism

 In 2019, Gishwati Forest formally became part of the Gishwati-Mukura Forest National Park.
 The national park has two concessions.
 Gishwati Forest and Mukura Forest.
 Gishwati Forest Concession is managed by three parts, Rwanda Development Board, Wilderness Safaris and Forest of Hope.
 Rwanda Development Board oversees all national parks in Rwanda.
 Wilderness Safaris will manage tourism activities in Gishwati Forest and Forest of hope are managing the reforestation and conservation of Gishwati Forest.
 Mukura Forest remains closed for visitors, while Gishwati Forest opened the doors to visitors on the 1st of December 2020.
 The main tourist activity in Gishwati Forest is chimpanzee tracking, but there are also a number of near endemic bird species to see as well as Golden Monkeys, serval cats and other animals.
 The Forest of Hope Guest House opened its doors to the public in 2020 It is a requirement that you stay in the guest house in order to visit Gishwati Forest National Park.
 The guest house has 2 twin en-suite rooms and a camp site.
 The restaurant offers breakfast, lunch and dinner to guests.
 The guest house is located on top of a hill with views over the forest.
 Since Gishwati Forest is a national park since 2019 all visitors need to be accompanied by a guide during all activities.
 Guides are supplied by Rwanda Development Board, while local animal trackers come from nearby villages.
 Official permits need to be bought to visit the park.
-As of 2021, a chimpanzee tracking permit is USD100.
+As of 2021, a chimpanzee tracking permit is US$100.
 All permits and guides can be organized through the park office or the Forest of Hope Guest House.
 If you are travelling with a tour operator, this will be organized for you and included in the price.

 Chimpanzee tracking can be done in Gishwati Forest.
 This activity starts early in the morning and requires that you stay at the Forest of Hope Guest House.
 There are now around 30 chimpanzees in Gishwati Forest.
 These chimpanzees are not habituated to humans making chimpanzee tracking a bit more difficult that in Nyungwe or Cyamudongo Forest.
 There are three hiking trails in Gishwati Forest.
-Umushwati Trail passes right through the forest and is 8 kms long.
-Waterfall trail starts close to the Forest of Hope Guest House and is 7 kms long.
-Matyazo hill trail is 3 kms long up to the highest point in the park at 2469 m and can be combined with Umushwati Trail.
+Umushwati Trail passes right through the forest and is 8 km long.
+Waterfall trail starts close to the Forest of Hope Guest House and is 7 km long.
+Matyazo hill trail is 3 km long up to the highest point in the park at 2469 m and can be combined with Umushwati Trail.